mariocosme/Boost-ctRL-android/ROADMAP.md

 The basics so that the app can be released in the Google Play Store so that it can be useful for the RL esport fans without any neat features
 - Add an internet connection listener which shows a small informative view if the user doesn't have an active connection
 - Add images for the news items supported with [Glide](https://github.com/bumptech/glide)
-- Add favorite support to rankings so the favorites appear on the top
 - Add global PlayerFragment
 - Add global TeamFragment
 - Implement analytics throughout the app